 Urban Peace has a statewide reputation for providing technical assistance to place-based initiatives in some of California’s most violent urban neighborhoods.
 And since 2009, Urban Peace has launched and run the Urban Peace Academy, a professional training and certification program for gang intervention workers.
 The interventionists will be an essential piece of establishing the community engagement necessary to ensure Safe Passages is effective.

 Urban Peace has a track record of working with the L.A.
-Police and Sheriff's Departments, both in encouraging their commitment to community-based policing but also in providing hands-on training to prepare police more effectively to deal with gang violence and its aftermath in communities.
+Police and Sheriff's Departments, both in encouraging their commitment to community-based policing, and also in providing hands-on training to prepare police more effectively to deal with gang violence and its aftermath in communities.
 Urban Peace co-founder Connie Rice has worked closely with past LAPD Chief Bill Bratton and current Chief Charlie Beck, as well as with Sheriff Lee Baca, to ensure they understand the power of the comprehensive violence reduction strategy and the vital role community-based policing plays in its success.

 For more information about Safe Passages and the Belmont Collaborative, please contact Susan Lee, Director of Urban Peace.